 Cult and Worship of Heqet

-Heqet’s cult began back in the early dynastic period and the frog statuettes created in that time were thought to be depictions of the goddess.
+Heqet’s cult probably began back in the early dynastic periods as frog statuettes created in that time were found that may be depictions of the goddess.

 The goddess Heqet was an important deity in Egyptian mythology, especially for pregnant women, mothers, midwives, commoners and even queens.
 Her association with fertility and childbirth made her an important deity during the ancient Egyptian civilization.